Post-election lawsuits related to the 2020 U.S. presidential election from Arizona: Ward v. Jackson

 On November 30, 2020, an Arizona voter and state Republican Party Chair, Kelli Ward, filed a lawsuit in the Superior Court of Arizona, Maricopa County.
 Ward challenged the signature verification process, claiming election workers were unfit to verify signatures.
 Ward also challenged the ballot duplication process, whereby bipartisan county workers transferred votes to new ballots when ballot tabulators could not read them, claiming that observers were not allowed to view the entire process.
 As a remedy, Ward asked the court to decertify the election results, where Biden won by 10,457 votes, and instead award the elector votes to Trump.
 Attorney Marc Elias represented the defendants, 11 Biden electors, and argued that the issues raised by Ward are "garden-variety errors."
 Judge Randall Warner dismissed the lawsuit on December 4.

-After the Arizona Supreme Court rejected her appeal, concluding that Ward presented no evidence of misconduct, Ward appealed to the Supreme Court.
+After the Arizona Supreme Court rejected her appeal, concluding that Ward presented no evidence of misconduct, Ward appealed to the United States Supreme Court.

-On February 21, 2021, the Supreme Court declined to hear Ward's case.
+On February 21, 2021, the U.S. Supreme Court declined to hear Ward's case.